snowykami/blog/en/posts/proj/liteyukibot.md

 ## Origins

 The LiteyukiBot project began on **Oct 5th, 2021**.
-Initially, it was created to meet some basic business needs for Xueying Workshop.
+Initially, it was created to meet some basic business needs for Snowyfirefly Studio.
 At the time, QQ bots were particularly novel, which inspired me to develop a simple bot for Q&A and image retrieval, using **Mirai** as the protocol end.
 By Nov, I added some custom features and migrated to **NoneBot1**, adding email verification for rate limiting.

 ## Development History